September 19, 2022

 - Lack of Control: You may not enjoy writing things others tell you to, quite frankly.
 Completing assignments that are not your own ideas may not be your thing, but as an expert you should have some sort of input and creative freedom on the context of the writing.

-Blogging for yourself as an expert in the field of physical therapy may be a good avenue for someone who is seeking a slow-building side hustle on the side of their full time job, since it most likely may take some time for it to take off.
+Blogging for yourself as an expert in the field of physical therapy may be a good avenue for someone who is seeking a slow-building physical therapist side hustle on the side of their full time job, since it most likely may take some time for it to take off.
 But, as a creative outlet and potential full-time career, it has some great benefits.

 - Ability to Grow Fast: With social media and video content propelling some medical professionals to their full-time blogging and media jobs, blogging gives you the opportunity to build your name and PT brand fast – if you know what you’re doing.